NebulousLabs/Sia/Consensus.md

 A storage proof transaction is any transaction containing a storage proof.

 Storage proof transactions are not allowed to have siacoin or siafund outputs, and are not allowed to have file contracts.
-All outputs created by storage proofs cannot be spent for 100 blocks.

 When creating a storage proof, you only prove that you have a single 64 byte segment of the file.
 The piece that you must prove you have is chosen